NiccoloPuccinelli/Body_Fat-EDA_and_Prediction/README.md

-# EDA and Prediction on Body Fat Dataset
+# Body Fat: EDA and Prediction

 In this repo you can find a pdf concerning the work done by me and my colleague **Marco Scatassi**.